-If its value is a list, the length of the list must match the number of cases plus one if there is a contract.
+If its value is a list, the length of the list must match the number of cases plus one if there is a contract that is rendered.
 Each boolean indicates if that case has a linebreak or not.

 This parameter's value influences the 'left/right styles only.